 Holly Shaw is a Licensed Professional Counselor in the state of Colorado.
 She got her Doctorate in Counselor Education and Supervision, and her Master's in Community Counseling, both at the University of Northern Colorado.
-She has been practicing in the mental heath field for eighteen years.
+She has been practicing in the mental heath field for twenty years.

 She taught classes as an adjunct professor for a total of ten years, mostly at the University of Northern Colorado.
 She has taught Counseling Children and Adolescents,

 Preventing Child Abuse and Neglect, Play Therapy Practicum, Legal and

 Ethical Issues, and Theories of Counseling.
 She has also taught Abnormal

 Psychology, Human Growth and Development, and Psychopathology in

 Dr. Shaw has given numerous presentations on counseling children,